Luo Ronghuan: Biography

+After Zhu Rui dismissal as political commissar of the Eighth Route Army in Shandong in 1942, he held unified leadership over the government, Party and military in the Shandong area during the war against Japan.
+He chaired the General Study Committee, where he tried to oppose the Rectification Campaign excesses in Shandong.
+During his leadership of Shandong the communist forces and territory grew, at the time of China's victory on the war against Japan the CCP controlled most of Shandong strongholds and communication lines, which were vital for communist victory during the Chinese civil war.

 After World War II, Luo served as the political commissar of Lin Biao in Northeast China during the Chinese civil war.

-After the formation of the People's Republic of China in 1949 he became Chief of Staff of the People's Liberation Army.
+After the formation of the People's Republic of China in 1949 he became Chief of Staff of the People's Liberation Army (PLA).
 He was made a marshal in 1955.

 Luo was the member of the 7th CPC Central Committee and 8th CPC Politburo.
-When Luo died in 1963, both Mao and Lin Biao attended his funeral; his funeral was one of the only two funerals Marshal Lin Biao attended, the other being the funeral of his former chief of staff and commander-in-chief of the PLA air force General Liu Yalou.
+He died in 1963, and the funeral was attended by Mao and Lin Biao; the only other funeral attended by Lin Biao was for PLA Air Force General Liu Yalou.